 Here are a few additional tips you need to know when building a Faraday cage and protecting your electronic devices:

 - Be sure the edges of the cardboard lining a Faraday cage are overlapping and ensure that the closure of the metal container that forms the conductive outer layer is also overlapping and has no gaps.
 If there are any gaps, you need to cover these with aluminum foil or conductive tape.

 - Take the batteries out of all devices if you can.
 This will prevent the devices from being ruined by battery acid leaking into them.

-- Create two Faraday cages; a smaller, more portable one with some essential and basic electronics, such as your radio and walkie talkies, and make another larger one for other electronic items you will require later on.
+- Make two Faraday cages: a smaller, more portable one with some essential and basic electronics, such as your radio and walkie-talkies, and make another larger one for other electronic items you will require later on.

 - You can turn an entire room into a Faraday cage by covering the walls, floor, and ceiling with a fine wire mesh or a number of layers of aluminum foil and covering that with a non-conductive material, such as plywood.
 You would need a lot of aluminum foil to do this, so a Faraday room is probably not worth the effort for most people when you can make several smaller Faraday cages and keep your devices there.

 - A Faraday cage can have holes, but the size of the holes has to be smaller than the wavelength of electromagnetic energy you are trying to keep out.
 The best and safest Faraday cages are the ones that are made with solid metal, rather than a mesh.
 So, for our purposes: no holes at all.

 An urban prepper and rural wannabe, Karen has been working as a freelance writer for a decade and prepping for about half that time.
 She has gathered a wealth of knowledge on preparing for SHTF, but there is always more to learn and she has a passion for gathering and sharing that knowledge with other like-minded folk.
 Karen lives in London, Canada with her two children and plethora of cats.